 4. Role Of A Society In The Lives Of Glass Children

-Parents with healthy families should educate their children about struggles of glass children, and encourage children to be a support system for them.
+Parents with healthy families should educate their children about the struggles of glass children, and encourage children to be a support system for them.

 Give these children unconditional love attention and care so that joy doesn’t leave your homes.